bmorphism/ezkl-ethglobal2025/README.md

 ---

+## Visualizations & Core Flow

+To better understand the flow of data and control through the system, please see the following resources:

+*   **`docs/CORE_VERIFIER_FLOW.md`**: A detailed markdown document that explains the step-by-step process of verification.
+*   **`scripts/ascii_verifier_flow.py`**: A Python script that generates a simple ASCII art representation of the verifier flow.
+*   **`scripts/verifier_flow_visualization.py`**: A Python script that generates a more detailed, graphical visualization of the verifier flow.

+---

 ## End-to-End Demo

 To run a complete, end-to-end test of the framework (from proof generation to on-chain verification), use the following command: